-Field Presence Contents policyIdentifier MUST One of the following policy identifiers: A Reserved Certificate Policy Identifier MUST The Reserved Certificate Policy Identifier (see Section 7.1.6.1) associated with the given Subscriber Certificate type (see Section 7.1.2.7.1). anyPolicy MUST NOT The anyPolicy Policy Identifier MUST NOT be present.

-Field Presence Contents Any other identifier MAY If present, MUST be defined and documented in the CA's Certificate Policy and/or Certification Practice Statement. policyQualifiers NOT RECOM- MENDED If present, MUST contain only permitted policyQualifiers from the table below.
+Field Presence Contents policyIdentifier MUST One of the following policy identifiers: A Reserved Certificate Policy MUST The Reserved Certificate Policy Identifier (see Section Identifier 7.1.6.1) associated with the given Subscriber Certificate type (see Section 7.1.2.7.1). anyPolicy MUST NOT The anyPolicy Policy Identifier MUST NOT be present.
+Any other identifier MAY If present, MUST be defined and documented in the CA's Certificate Policy and/or Certification Practice policyQualifiers NOT RECOMMENDED Statement.
+If present, MUST contain only permitted policyQualifiers from the table below.

-This Profile RECOMMENDS that the first PolicyInformation value within the Certificate Policies extension contains the Reserved Certificate Policy Identifier (see 7.1.6.1)12.
+This Profile RECOMMENDS that the first PolicyInformation value within the Certificate Policies extension contains the Reserved Certificate Policy Identifier (see 7.1.6.1).
 Regardless of the order of PolicyInformation values, the Certificate Policies extension MUST contain exactly one Reserved Certificate Policy Identifier.

 Qualifier ID Presence Field Type Contents

-id-qt-cps (OID: 1.3.6.1.5.5.7.2.1) MAY IA5String The HTTP or HTTPS URL for the Issuing CA's Certificate Policies, Certification Practice Statement, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA.
+id-qt-cps (OID: 1.3.6.1.5.5.7.2.
+1) MAY IA5String The HTTP or HTTPS URL for the Issuing CA's Certificate Policies, Certification Practice Statement, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA.

 Any other qualifier MUST NOT - -